Clerical Assistant IBEST

 This program provides extra support to students working toward a certificate in Office Administration or a degree in Business Administration.
 IBEST programs are ideal for students currently attending ABE (Adult Basic Ed) or ESL (English as a Second Language) classes, attending college for the first time, or retraining for a new career.
 IBEST supported classes include business, customer service and accounting.
 Call 360-383-3080 for more information, including eligibility requirements and the application process.

 Changes have also been made to improve WCC's Office Administration certificate to enhance learning, knowledge and employability of graduates.
 See links below in the Degree and Certificate section for specific course requirements, or contact a program advisor for more information.
-Click here for individual class schedules available this fall.
+Click here for individual class schedules available each quarter.

 What can I do with a degree in Business Administration?